Guide

 openclaw run "List my connected email accounts" --plugin nylas401 Unauthorized

-The API key is invalid or expired.
-Generate a new one in the Nylas dashboard under Settings → API Keys and update it:
+A 401 response from the Nylas API means the API key is invalid, revoked, or expired.
+Nylas API keys do not expire automatically, but they can be revoked in the dashboard.
+Generate a new key in the Nylas dashboard under Settings → API Keys and replace the old value:

 openclaw config set 'plugins.entries.nylas.config.apiKey' 'NEW_API_KEY'